bugsounet/InstallerCore/README.md

 * `npm run clean`: will delete `node_modules` folder and `package-lock.json` file and will be ready for a fresh install
 * `npm run rebuild`: [available only with MagicMirror-rebuild option] will force to use MagicMirror-rebuild and reinstall the module (case of new version of MagicMirror)

-# This installer is used in all EXTs, Gateway, MMM-GoogleAssistant of @bugsounet
+**This installer is used in all EXTs, Gateway, MMM-GoogleAssistant of @bugsounet** Happy use,
+@bugsounet